-Porcelain is fine white clay made up of a combination of ceramic elements, however there is one substance that all porcelain contains in common and that is the clay mineral kaolin.
-Kaolin contains varying amounts of metals such as alkali metal and aluminium amongst other materials.
-There are many things that set porcelain apart from all of the other clays, including the fact that it is very white in color and almost translucent, plus, it’s very tough.
+Porcelain is fine white clay made up of a combination of ceramic elements.
+There is one substance, though, that all porcelain contains in common, and that is the clay mineral kaolin.
+Kaolin contains varying amounts of metals such as alkali metal and aluminum, amongst other materials.
+There are many things that set porcelain apart from all of the other clays, including the fact that it is deeply white in color and almost translucent, plus, it’s very tough.

 Porcelain is known to have a ‘paste like quality’.
-It’s completely different to work with and feels almost elastic in texture.
+It’s completely different to work with, feeling almost elastic in texture.
 Its pure whiteness means if you are working with it, you must make sure to keep all of your surfaces very clean.
-Porcelain fires at a very high temperature, around a maximum of 2, 252 degrees Fahrenheit (1, 400 degrees Celsius).
-Porcelain is also vitreous when fired, meaning it develops an almost glass like appearance.
+Porcelain fires at a very high temperature, around a maximum of 2, 252 F (1,400 C).
+Porcelain is also vitreous when fired, meaning it develops an almost glass-like appearance.

 What is the difference between porcelain and china?

-Porcelain and fine china have many of the same properties, both are porous and vitreous, but it’s the firing process, which makes them different.
-Porcelain fires at a higher temperature and fine china is softer in texture and fires at a lower temperature, around 2, 192 degrees Fahrenheit (1, 200 degrees Celsius).
+Porcelain and fine china have many of the same properties--both are porous and vitreous--but it’s the firing process which makes them different.
+Porcelain fires at a higher temperature, and fine china is softer in texture and fires at a lower temperature, around 2,192 F (1,200 C).
 Porcelain is also more durable.
 Bone china is completely different and is often made from ground cow bone then mixed with either ball clay (a sedimentary clay that contains kaolin) or kaolin itself.

 When was porcelain first discovered?

-Following the Eastern Han Dynasty in 25 – 220 AD was the Tang Dynasty (618 – 907 AD) and the rise in popularity in the art of tea drinking.
-Ceramics wares including plenty of teacups were touted all along the northern Silk Road, which ran from Xian and up along the Hexi Corridor.
+Following the Eastern Han Dynasty (25 – 220 AD) was the Tang Dynasty (618 – 907 AD) and the rise in popularity in the art of tea drinking.
+Ceramics wares including teacups were touted all along the northern Silk Road, which ran from Xian and up along the Hexi Corridor.
 One of China’s most famous areas for the production of porcelain was Jiangxi Province, due to its rich supply of kaolin.
 Kaolin actually got its name from this area, and roughly translates as ‘tall hill’.